sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 ## Discovering my needs

 This is probably where I should have started, the problem is that I didn't know what I needed.
 Most of the things I wanted, I only realised after testing with Hugo and different themes by spotting what I didn't like or what was missing.
-Now that I have a better idea, here is what I wanted:
+Now that I have a better idea, here is what I want:

 - Write my posts in Markdown
-- No css, very little html
+- No css required and very little html
 - A clean and simple design
 - Easy to navigate
 - A search function
 - A table of contents, following the post as you scroll
 - A way to categorize and tag my posts

+I really feel like a lot of those are covered with Hugo, but I struggled especially with the search function and the table of contents.
+I also wasn't fully satisfied with the different themes I tried.

-## Using Mkdocs
+## Choosing Mkdocs

-At our company, we use Mkdocs for our documentation, and I like the simplicity and the look of it.
+At our company, we use Mkdocs for our documentation, and more precisely `Material For Mkdocs`.
+I like the simplicity and the look of it.
 When I saw that they have a [plugin for blog](https://squidfunk.github.io/mkdocs-material/plugins/blog/), it did it for me!
 I decided to give it a try.

+## Starting with Mkdocs

+The best way to start with Mkdocs is to follow the [Getting Started](https://squidfunk.github.io/mkdocs-material/getting-started/).
+It's very well written and easy to follow.
+I won't go into the details here, they've done a much better job than I could ever do.

-##
+## AImage

 ![AI Generated image - Nordic style office, with someone sitting at the desk ready to start typing](ai-nordic-office.png)
 /// caption